nathancarter/weblurch/doc-src/bugs-and-enhancements.md

    KeyUp and SetContent events that you're using in the Groups package, so you may be able to correct this problem partially with those events.
    (Verified on 9/22/16 that these bugs are still unresolved.)
+   The bug just mentioned has since been closed, and suggests that it may have been fixed in TinyMCE 4.x; check to see.

 ### Other